 CONTACT TRACING/CASE INVESTIGATION:

-The Department of Health and Human Services continues case investigation and contact tracing 5 days per week, excluding holidays.
+The Department of Health and Human Services makes call to those with lab-confirmed COVID-19 5 days per week, excluding holidays.
 The Department employs 3 part-time contact tracers; the Public Health Educator, Associate Director of Health and Director of Health also make calls when needed.
 Our goal is to reach out to Meriden residents diagnosed with COVID-19 within 24 hours of the case appearing in ContaCT, the state contact tracing computer system.
-During the interview, you will be asked how you are feeling and when you may have been exposed to COVID-19.
-We will also ask you about people you were in close contact with, but we will keep your information protected.
-We will not reveal your name to any contacts you identify.
+During the interview, you will be asked how you are feeling and given isolation guidance.
+We will also give recommendations for your household members and other close contacts.
+If you need guidance regarding a positive home test, please call our Public Health Educator at 203-630-4288.